tc39/proposal-temporal/docs/cookbook.md

 ### Schedule a reminder ahead of matching a record-setting duration

 When considering a record (for example, a personal-best time in a sport), you might want to receive an alert just before the record is about to be broken.
-This example takes a record as a `Temporal.Duration`, the starting instant of the current attempt as a `Temporal.Instant`, and another `Temporal.Duration` indicating how long before the potentially record-setting instant you would like to receive an alert.
+This example takes a record as a `Temporal.Duration`, the starting exact time of the current attempt as a `Temporal.Instant`, and another `Temporal.Duration` indicating how long before the potentially record-setting exact time you would like to receive an alert.
-It returns the instant at which a notification could be sent, for example "Keep going!
+It returns the exact time at which a notification could be sent, for example "Keep going!
 5 more minutes and it will be your personal best!"

 This could be used for workout tracking, racing (including _long_ and potentially time-zone-crossing races like the Bullrun Rally, Iditarod, Self-Transcendence 3100, and Clipper Round The World), or even open-ended analogs like event-every-day "streaks".